cimug-org/CIMTool/dev-docs/Includes/CIMToolFeature/CIMToolFeature-README.md

-## Current Status — Legacy / Dormant
+## Current Status: Legacy / Dormant

 CIMToolFeature is **not actively used** in the current build and packaging workflow.
 The definitive indicator is the `useFeatures="false"` attribute in